DSuveges/random_notebooks/README.md

 * **[issue-1330_String_data_missing](issue-1330_String_data_missing)**: in the same release, an other interaction related issue had been identified: an entire type of interactions are missing from the STRING table.
 Let's find out why.

+* **[issue-1370_new_EPMC_parser](issue-1370_new_EPMC_parser)**: ePMC is developing a new ML pipeline to recognize drug/disease/target entities and recognise their associations.
+This new pipeline however will not create target/disease evidences for the OT platform.
+From 21.04, a new evidence parser maintained by the data team will do the job.

 * **[issue-1393_getting_gene_name_synonym](issue-1393_getting_gene_name_synonym)**: a small project to assemble a complete vocabulary for gene aliases/synonyms/labels and names.

 * **[issue-1421_checking_intact_data](issue-1421_checking_intact_data)**: checking the most recent release of the Intact pipeline.
 We had to make sure the reported issue with Signor dataset is resolved.